youssefbenkhalifa/youtube-clone/README.md

 npm start
 ```

-## 🎥 Demo

-> A demo video and team contribution report will be linked here upon completion.

 ## 📄 License

 This project is made as part of CMPS278 – Web Design & Programming at the American University of Beirut.